abhirathod95/travel-blog/src/blog/travel/2018-10-07/barcelona.md

 title: "7 Places You Must See in Barcelona"
 date: "2015-08-10"
 path: "/blog/barcelona-things-to-see"
-excerpt: "My trip to Barcelona was inspired by the late Antoni Gaudi and his remarkable architecture.
-During my freshman year of college, I was lucky enough to take a very popular class called Architecture and Society lead by Professor Speck. ..."
+excerpt: "My trip to Barcelona, Spain was inspired by the late Antoni Gaudi and his remarkable architecture.
+Here's a quick article for what to see while in Barcelona!"
 tags: ["Itinerary", "Summer", "Family", "Gaudi"]
 continent: ["Europe"]
 country: ["Spain"]